SkipOPU: An FPGA-based Overlay Processor for Large Language Models with Dynamically Allocated Computation: HARDWARE ARCHITECTURE

 \subsubsection{Overpacking design for FP16 with truncation}

 Matrix multiplications on FPGAs are typically mapped to dedicated DSP blocks, whose operand bit-widths are fixed by the underlying hardware.
 For example, on the Xilinx U280 platform, each DSP48E2 unit natively supports a $27\text{-bit} \times 18\text{-bit}$ multiplication.
-However, LLM inference commonly employs data-formats such as INT8 or FP16.
-This mismatch between the native DSP operand width and the effective precision of LLM workloads leads to systematic underutilization of the available DSP compute capacity, as only a fraction of each DSP’s arithmetic resources are exercised per operation.
+However, LLM inference commonly employs data formats such as INT8 or FP16.
+This mismatch between the native width of the DSP operand and the effective precision of LLM workloads leads to systematic underutilization of the available DSP compute capacity, as only a fraction of the arithmetic resources of each DSP are used per operation.

-To address this mismatch, DSP packing techniques are commonly employed to better exploit the fixed arithmetic width of FPGA DSP blocks.
-A standard approach, described in Xilinx design guidelines, attempts to pack two $\text{11-bit}$ mantissa multiplications into a single DSP unit, as illustrated in \Cref{fig:Overpack}.(a).
-However, this approach is often infeasible in practice due to strict operand-width constraints imposed by the DSP48E2 architecture.
-To relax these constraints, overpacking techniques such as those proposed in \cite{FlightVGM} intentionally allow intermediate corruption in the DSP multiplication results and subsequently recover the correct outputs through post-processing.
-As shown in \Cref{fig:Overpack}.(b), this method leverages the DSP’s built-in addition path for result recovery, requiring only an additional $\text{7-bit}$ multiplication.
+To address this mismatch, DSP packing techniques are commonly employed to better exploit the fixed arithmetic width of FPGA DSP blocks. \revA{ Specifically, the input bitwidth is split into multiple pieces, each of which holds low-bitwidth data to improve multiplication parallelism while preserving the correct product \cite{xilinx_whitepaper_2017, xilinx_whitepaper_2020}.
+However, such conventional methods cannot be directly applied to floating-point scenarios. } \revC{ As illustrated in \Cref{fig:Overpack}.(a), the fraction calculation of two parallel FP16 multiplication fails to map to the DSP architecture due to the strict operand-width constraints imposed.
+Here, $u_0$, $u_1$, and $w$ represent the 11-bit hidden-bit extended significands of the FP16 operands $W_0, W_1, X$, defined as $u_0 = \{1\text{'b1}, W_0[9:0]\}$, $u_1 = \{1\text{'b1}, W_1[9:0]\}$, and $w = \{1\text{'b1}, X[9:0]\}$, respectively. } To relax these constraints, overpacking techniques such as those proposed in \cite{Overpack} intentionally allow intermediate corruption in the DSP multiplication results and subsequently recover the correct outputs through post-processing.
+As shown in \Cref{fig:Overpack}.(b), this method leverages the DSP’s built-in addition path for result recovery, requiring only an additional $\text{7-bit}$ multiplication \cite{FlightVGM}.